 Stop Purchasing Gel

 Knowing how to make your own aloe vera gel and the correct method of preparing and storing it provides you with a supply of the healing gel that lasts under refrigeration for a year or longer.
-Stop purchasing aloe vera gel at the store, and begin harvesting your own natural product right at home.
+Stop purchasing aloe vera gel at the store, and begin growing and harvesting your own natural product right at home.